DualMap: Online Open-Vocabulary Semantic Mapping for Natural Language Navigation in Dynamic Changing Scenes: Experiments

 \subsection{Navigation in Real-World Environments}

-We evaluate our system in both \textit{indoor} and \textit{outdoor} real-world settings of varying scales to demonstrate its practical applicability, as shown in Table~\ref{tab:realworld}.
+We evaluate our system on two robotic platforms across four diverse real-world scenes, as shown in Table~\ref{tab:realworld} and Fig.~\ref{fig:real-world}.
 To construct test environments, we place diverse objects (e.g., bottles, backpacks, keyboards) within each scene.
 During mapping, the robot is manually driven to explore and build an abstract map.
 We then perform static object navigation using the same pipeline as in simulation.
 To test dynamic scenarios, we manually rearrange the objects and initiate navigation queries.
-The results show that DualMap achieves performance levels similar to those in the simulations, confirming its robustness in real-world settings across scales.
+The results show that DualMap achieves performance levels similar to those in the simulations, confirming its robustness in real-world settings across scenes and platforms.